Reynolds High School (Oregon): 2014 shooting

 On June 10, 2014, an active shooter situation occurred at the school during morning period.
 One student, 14-year-old freshman Emilio Hoffman, was killed.
 A physical education teacher suffered non-life-threatening injuries.
-The shooter, 15-year-old Jared Michael Padgett, who was using an AR-15 and also equipped with a handgun and a knife, engaged a responding officer in a gunfight before retreating inside a school bathroom, where he fatally shot himself.
+The shooter, 15-year-old Jared Michael Padgett, who was using a Daniel Defense DDM4 AR-15–style rifle and also equipped with a .25-caliber Colt handgun and a knife, engaged a responding officer in a gunfight before retreating inside a school bathroom, where he fatally shot himself.
 SWAT and FBI agents secured the school.
 The students were evacuated and were released to their parents at a nearby Fred Meyer store.
 The shooting occurred on the second-to-last day of the school year.